ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Testing.md

 ## Developing tests
 Ultimately tests are put in place to ensure that the actual and desired operation of your software are in agreement.
 The actual operation of the software is encoded in the software itself.
-The *desired* operation of the software should also be recorded for reference and the best place to do this is in the user/developer documenation (see [below](#Documentation)).
+The *desired* operation of the software should also be recorded for reference and the best place to do this is in the user/developer documentation (see [below](#Documentation)).

 One strategy for developing test code is to write tests for each bug or failure mode that is identified.
 In this strategy, when a bug is identified, the first course of action is to develop a test case that will expose the bug.